-After the official announcement by Google to show the notifications in the Google Chrome, it’s mandatory to enable an SSL certificate on your WordPress website.
+After an official announcement by Google to display notifications in Google Chrome, it’s mandatory to enable an SSL certificate on your WordPress website.

-Most of the web hostings provide one year free SSL certificate.
+Most web hostings provide one year free SSL certificate.
 You can also use CloudFlare for free.

 #9.
 Duplicate Meta Information

-You should never use the site meta description of the SEO plugin and the WordPress theme(if available) together.
-The duplicate meta information can drag your site down.
+You should never use a site meta description of the SEO plugin and a WordPress theme(if available) together.
+Duplicate meta information can drag your site down.